johnnywiller/TrainManagementApp/README.md

 This list contains the nodes:
 A -> B -> C with total Cost: 5

+Also example:

+routeMap.to(tsC).maxDistance(30).maxStops(5).limit(10)

+Would return the first 10 routes with ends with C and contains at most distance 30 OR 5 stops (the first condition is what it gets)

 From method also accepts an array of nodes, this way it's possible to configure a route to begin with A,D,C for example.

 Other possible methods of RouteMap API: